 Important Haircut - Masataka gives one to Souma to signify Abigail's definitive passing and his father's acceptance of such a fact.

 Incorruptible Pure Pureness - how Souma sees Masataka.
-What is interesting is that originally Masataka is seen as pure because he's inexperienced and "untouched", however, conversely the more horrible things he goes through, the more and more he approaches The Messiah archetypenote No, not Messianic Archetype, gaining a compassion and ability to forgive love that is almost supra-human, so much so that by the end this becomes his default personality.
+What is interesting is that originally Masataka is seen as pure because he's inexperienced and "untouched", however, conversely the more horrible things he goes through, the more and more he approaches All-Loving Hero, gaining a compassion and ability to forgive love that is almost supra-human, so much so that by the end this becomes his default personality.
 One interpretation of this is that in the end he swaps one kind of superficial purity for a deeper psychological one. note It's worth noting that this is one of those cases where this trope is cultivated and deconstructed gradually over the entire series, and isn't used to invoke a Purity Sue as Masataka is very pure, but also very flawed (His self-esteem issues are really, really serious).

 Intimate Psychotherapy: Sorta invoked at the end.
 When Souma and Masataka finally have a sexual encounter not involving anything non-con/dub-con, it's as catharsis after their ordeals.